Bitcoin-Calendar/calendar-bot/README.md

         # Test Keys
         NOSTR_PRIVATE_KEY_ENT="your_english_TEST_private_key_hex"
         NOSTR_PRIVATE_KEY_RUT="your_russian_TEST_private_key_hex"

+        # --- Optional: Logging Configuration ---
+        # LOG_LEVEL="debug" # Or "info", "warn", "error"
+        # CONSOLE_LOG="true"  # Or "false"
+        # LOG_DIR="/app/logs" # Path inside the container, usually mapped to a host volume
         ```
-    *   You can also adjust `LOG_LEVEL`, `CONSOLE_LOG`, etc., in the `.env` file to override defaults set in `docker-compose.yml`.
+    *   The `BOT_PROCESSING_LANGUAGE` is set per-service in `docker-compose.yml` and should not be in the `.env` file.

 4.  **Build the Docker image**:
     You need to build the image that all services will use.
-You can do this by building one of the services (it will build the shared image):
     ```bash
-    docker-compose build nostr-bot-en
+    docker-compose build
+    # Or, to build a specific service's image if needed:
-    # Or: docker-compose build (to build images for all services defined)
+    # docker-compose build nostr-bot-en
     ```

 5.  **Running Test Instances Manually**:
-    To test your setup without posting to your main Nostr accounts, you can run the test services defined in `docker-compose.yml` (e.g., `nostr-bot-en-test`).
-These use specific test keys from your `.env` file.
-For detailed commands and information on test instance behavior (logging, shared files), please see the [Running Test Instances section in our Usage Guide](docs/USAGE.md#running-test-instances).
+    To test your setup without posting to your main Nostr accounts, you can run the test services defined in `docker-compose.yml` (e.g., `nostr-bot-en-test`, `nostr-bot-ru-test`).
+These use specific test keys from your `.env` file and are configured for the respective language.
+For detailed commands, please see the [Running Test Instances section in our Usage Guide](docs/USAGE.md#running-test-instances).
+    Example:
+    ```bash
+    docker-compose run --rm nostr-bot-en-test
+    docker-compose run --rm nostr-bot-ru-test
+    ```

 6.  **Set up Cron Jobs for Production Bots**:
     The production bots (`nostr-bot-en`, `nostr-bot-ru`) are designed for scheduled runs using your system's cron.
-For detailed instructions on setting up cron jobs with `docker-compose`, including how Docker handles environment variables from the `.env` file for these services, please refer to the [Automated Operation section in our Usage Guide](docs/USAGE.md#automated-operation).
+Each service is pre-configured in `docker-compose.yml` to run for a specific language.
+For detailed instructions on setting up cron jobs with `docker-compose`, please refer to the [Automated Operation section in our Usage Guide](docs/USAGE.md#automated-operation).

 7.  **Viewing Logs**:
     The bot generates log files for its operations.
 For test runs, output is also sent to the console by default.
-Detailed information on log file locations, naming, and rotation can be found in the [Log Files section of our Usage Guide](docs/USAGE.md#log-files).
+Detailed information on log file locations and rotation can be found in the [Log Files section of our Usage Guide](docs/USAGE.md#log-files).

 8.  **Building after code changes**:
     If you update the bot's Go code, you need to rebuild the Docker image before your cron jobs or manual test runs pick up the changes: